le0pard/le0pard.github.io/src/content/blog/lego/l-scan-lego-scanner.md

 L-Scan demonstrates that modern mobile web browsers are capable of running intensive, low-latency machine vision workflows without calling external server backends.
 By offloading resource management to Web Workers, using WebAssembly for heavy algorithmic work, and relying on hardware-accelerated canvas compositing flags to heal images on the fly, we achieve an app-like experience directly on the web.

-The full project is entirely open source under the [MIT License on GitHub](https://github.com/le0pard/lego-scanner).
+The full project is open source under the [MIT License on GitHub](https://github.com/le0pard/lego-scanner).
 Feel free to explore the repository, submit a pull request, or adapt the morphological canvas filtering engine for your own computer vision projects!

 Happy scanning, and may your next blind-box pull be exactly the minifigure you are looking for!